yogeshgajjar/sentiment-analysis-of-user-reviews/README.md

 # sentiment-analysis
-Sentiment Analysis of User Reviews
+Sentiment Analysis of User Reviews from Yelp, Amazon and IMDB websites

 ## Abstract